YasinEhsan/developer-drills/README.md

 ## Current Endeavors
+- *7.12.19* Do intv questions in swift rather than python.
+I've been working w Swift all day since my capital one internship and personal projects.
+I think I will soon know more in swift (>1 years) than in Java (>3 years).
 - *6.17.19* Try to get proffceint in Python beacause it is succint and provides handy shortcuts. i.e. split an array into two at pos 5.
 Java has been my thing for 3 years since AP class in high school.

 ## Takeaways
 - Popular ascii refrences : 'a' = 97 | 'z' = 122 | 'A' = 65 | 'Z' = 90 | '0' = 48 | '9' = 57.